Fintech-Society/Robofunds-competition-2024/README.md

 Algorithmic traders are rewarded with the liquidity they provide to markets by finding pricing inefficiencies and then buying and selling to correct those prices.
 This inefficiency what a model aims to find and correct.

-A model can be anything such as linear regression (auto regression) from CAPM to asking GPT-4 (neural networks) to make decisions.
-What matters most is that there is a set of rules to decide when to trade based of the model.
+A model can be anything such as linear regression from CAPM to asking GPT-4/neural networks to make decisions.
+What matters most is that there is a set of rules to decide when to trade based of the model with no human intervention.

 ## Aren't markets efficient?

 According to EMH markets are, however the markets are still able to become irrational either over time or when faced with an event.
 Markets do not switch from being perfectly rational to completely irrational and they can take on a range of efficiency.
+We look to take advantage of those moments.

 ## What is the VIX index?